Report: Arsenic, Lead, Toxic Metals Exist In Some Baby Food Including Gerber, Walmart, Beech-Nut Brands

 (CBSDFW.COM) – A recent congressional report reveals that ingredients in many baby foods contain dangerously high levels of heavy metals such as arsenic, lead, and cadmium.
 Released by a House of Representatives subcommittee led by Rep. Raja Krishnamoorthi on Feb.
 4, the report indicates levels that exceed the legal limits established by the Environmental Protection Agency.

 The Food and Drug Administration and the World Health Organization have declared toxic heavy metals dangerous to human health, particularly to babies and children, who are most vulnerable to their neurotoxic effects.
-Even low levels of exposure can cause serious and often irreversible damage to brain development.RELATED: After Seeing Alleged 'Peeping Tom' Outside Daughter's Window, Texas Mom Tackles Man On Street
+Even low levels of exposure can cause serious and often irreversible damage to brain development.RELATED: Barred Owl Gets Stuck In Fireplace After Going Down Chimney

 According to the report, these companies make up some of the largest baby food manufacturers in the United States: